 Boston fern care favors exposure to medium indirect light (750-3,000 Lux or 75 to 300-foot candles).
 Exposure to direct sunlight can cause fern fronds to get light green in color or even burn, so it’s best to keep the plant behind sheer curtains or drapes.
 If you plant your Boston fern outside, make sure to do it under the cover of a tree or keep it in the shadier part of your garden.

-If you want to keep your Boston Fern in optimal care conditions indoors, you can also expose it to the growth lights.
+If you want to keep it in optimal care conditions indoors, you can also expose it to the growth lights.
 Check my Growth Light Finder if you are unsure about which one would suit your plant the best.

 As for the best soil for Neprholepis Exaltata, any tropical potting mix can be used.
 However, it needs to be amended with perlite and possibly another ingredient.
 What I usually suggest is one part any potting mix, amended with one part perlite and one part bark.
 By amending the potting mix with additional ingredients we are creating macropores (large pores that contain oxygen) which is very beneficial for the plant, as roots need oxygen to be healthy (roots absorb oxygen and release carbon dioxide).